rustviz/rustviz-tutorial/src/lifetime.md

 }
 ```

-First and foremost, let's calculate the lifetime of each variable (this will always be the first step, so bear in mind).
+First and foremost, we need to calculate the lifetime of each variable.
 It suffices to just look at line numbers and scoping curly brackets:

 | Variable     | Lifetime |
 |:------------:|:--------:|